OSGeo/OSGeoLive-doc/en/quickstart/istsos_quickstart.rst

     #.
 Click the Add button

     #.
-Click the Plot button and check that the data have been added (whatch out at your time zone!)
+Click the Plot button and check that the data have been added (watch out at your time zone!)

 .. image:: ../../images/screenshots/1024x768/istsos_viewer.png